BubblingXuYijie/secure-api-doc/docs/en/configuration.md

   public-key:
   # Base64 format, The asymmetric algorithm is used to encrypt the private key.
 When the cipher-algorithm selects the RSA asymmetric encryption algorithm, it can also be empty.
 The component will randomly generate a pair
   private-key:
+  # After enabling the interface digital signature verification, you can configure the RSA public key for digital signature, or leave it blank.
+The component will randomly generate a pair
+  sign-public-key:
+  # After enabling the interface digital signature verification, you can configure the RSA private key for digital signature, or leave it blank.
+The component will randomly generate a pair
+  sign-private-key:
   # The interface path matching that needs to be encrypted follows the regular rules of the spring boot interceptor.
 If left blank or not configured, it means that url matching is not used, and only the annotated interface is decrypted
   encrypt-url:
     # If this item is configured, the return value will be encrypted with or without annotations on the interface